Old Weather: Importance of volunteers

-In any case, the task is much better performed by the human brain and the results transferred to a digital form.
+In the past, computer programs have proved unable to read handwriting reliably and the task is much better performed by humans and the results transferred to a digital form.

 In the site's tutorial, would-be volunteers are shown how to digitise a weather record.
 Further instructions on how to transcribe the logs are available on the associated Old Weather forum.

 It is intended that the pages of the logs are digitised by at least three people.
 The results will be used to make climate model projections and an improved database of weather extremes.

+The Old Weather project is still ongoing and new volunteers are still needed and welcomed.

 USRC, USCG and USS log books

-Currently, the log books of 2 US vessels are available, each of which have been scanned page by page, and the logs of another 21 vessels have been completed.
+Currently, the log books of two US vessels are available, each of which have been scanned page by page, and the logs of another 21 vessels have been completed.

 More log books will be added at intervals.

 The transcriber notes the following from the log books: date, location (or voyage) and weather records, usually consisting of wind direction and strength, weather conditions, cloud type and/or amount of clear sky, barometric pressure and temperature readings.
 Other log entries, such as refueling figures and sightings of sea-ice, ships, people, landmarks or animals may also be recorded, as well as interesting events.